 - Finalise results with fine tuning

-It is crucial that you really understand the data before starting to experiment with algorithms as otherwise you can have no realistic confidence in the resultant quality or reliability, he explains.
+It's crucial that you really understand the data before beginning to experiment with algorithms, because otherwise you can have no confidence in the resultant quality or reliability, he explains.

 "I often see engineers are dissatisfied with their results because they immediately throw deep learning models at their data without first understanding the real problem."

 Lavin offers one last tip: if you plan to share or deploy this machine learning framework, document everything you do.
-This will become invaluable for you and other engineers further down the line.
+This will become invaluable both to you and to other engineers further down the line.